The perfect baby shower gift!!!

-Imagine having a stress free time with your new born baby, while you gradually grow into your new role as mommy.
+Imagine having a stress-free first month with your newborn baby, while you gradually grow into your new role as mommy.

-Do you have a daughter, friend or colleague in Central Oregon and you would love to send an amazing gift, consider sending her a post partum doula, who takes care of her and teaches her all she needs to know.
+Do you have a child, friend, or colleague in Central Oregon and you would love to send an amazing gift?
+Consider sending them a postpartum doula, who takes care of them and teaches them all they need to know.

 Please contact Baby Wellness Bend and we make it happen!